niklasstich/master-thesis/chapters/patterns/memento.typ

 In some literature @Gamma1994[p.285]TODO: where else?, the classes that retrieve and hold the memento from the originator and controls when to restore them is called the caretaker.
 For example, when using the Command pattern to encapsulate changes to the originator as objects @Gamma1994[p.233], we would designate the command itself as the caretaker of the originator, requesting a memento object before making any changes and reapplying it onto the originator when the Undo method is called @Gamma1994[p.
 238].
 As outlined before, ideally the caretaker should not have any access to the data stored inside of the memento and should merely hold the memento until it is used to reapply a past state on the originator.

 We must also take care to consider whether to shallow or deep copy our originator objects.
 When creating a shallow copy, we may simply copy all value type values and copy references to child objects into our memento type.
-When creating a deep copy on the other hand, we must clone all the child objects we hold a reference to (and in turn, copy all the objects that these objects hold references to, and so on).
+For a deep copy on the other hand, we must clone all the child objects we hold a reference to (and in turn, copy all the objects that these objects hold references to, and so on).
 Both approaches have advantages and drawbacks:

 - Creating shallow copies of objects is much faster, simpler and cheaper in terms of memory cost than creating deep copies @Gamma1994[p.286].
 - When deep copying our originator to create mementos, restoring to a given state is much simpler, as we can simple restore any memento to restore the originator to its state when we created the memento.